cinchy-co/Documentation/frequently-asked-questions.md

 You can do the following to preview your changes:

-* Create staging tables to validate the data first.
+- Create staging tables to validate the data first.
-* Use formatting rules in Cinchy, to highlight data that is not valid.
+- Use formatting rules in Cinchy, to highlight data that's not valid.
-* Configure a CLI using a Cinchy Query source to move the data from the staging tables to the permanent tables.
+- Configure a CLI using a Cinchy Query source to move the data from the staging tables to the permanent tables.

 ## How can I see who has modified my data?